-The United Nations wishes to warn the public at large about these fraudulent activities being perpetrated purportedly in the name of the Organisation, and/or its officials.
+The United Nations wishes to warn the public at large about these fraudulent activities being perpetrated purportedly in the name of the Organisation, and/or its officials, through different fraud schemes.

-- The United Nations does not charge a fee at any stage of its recruitment process (application, interview, processing, training or other fee).
-Go to: http://careers.un.org/ and click on Vacancies.
+- The United Nations does not charge a fee at any stage of its recruitment process (application, interview, processing, training) or other fee, or request information on applicants’ bank accounts.
+To apply for a job go to careers.un.org and click on Vacancies.
 See more on employment-related fraud.

 - The United Nations does not request any information related to bank accounts or other private information.

 - The United Nations does not offer prizes, awards, funds, certificates, automated teller machine (ATM) cards, compensation for Internet fraud, or scholarships, or conduct lotteries.